ChatSecure/xmpp-server-list/README.md

 ## Domain and Server

 Some servers have a domain of `example.com` and a server of `xmpp.example.com`.
-Server should be the result of SRV lookup.
+Server should be the result of SRV lookup, you can retrieve it with dig: `dig _xmpp-client._tcp.example.com SRV`.

 This is here mainly to make it possible for users to connect via Tor to servers without .onions, because SRV lookups are not possible over Tor.